B.S. in Nursing

 Approvals and Licensure

-Saint Mary’s is seeking approval by the Minnesota Board of Nursing for its proposed B.S. in Nursing program.
-Approval from the board is not guaranteed and the program cannot start until approval is received.
-Board approval of the proposed program is required to be eligible for professional nursing licensure as a registered nurse in Minnesota.
+Saint Mary’s received approval by the Minnesota Board of Nursing for its Bachelor of Science in Nursing program on June 3, 2021.
+Board approval of the program is required for graduates to be eligible for professional nursing licensure as a registered nurse in Minnesota.

 Please visit Saint Mary’s Professional Licensure Disclosures and Resources for further updates.
 Saint Mary’s University of Minnesota cannot guarantee attainment of any professional licensure or certification, in any field, in any jurisdiction.